Queens-Physics/qexpy/docs/intro.rst

 	m5+m5d+m2x, m5+m5d+m2x+m1,m5+m5d+m2x+m2i], [0.04],
 	name='Suspended Mass', units='m')

-   ''' This list is the combonation of weights that were used in each trial As the error on each of these measurements is the same, we will use a single value of error instead of another list containing the error for each point.
+   ''' This list is the combination of weights that were used in each trial.
+As the error on each of these measurements is the same, we will use a single value of error instead of another list containing the error for each point.
    '''

 .. nbinput:: ipython3